 Fight Club is a divisive—and often misunderstood—movie from a pre-9/11 era when unfulfilling office jobs and empty consumerism loomed large in the American mind.

 Several other movies about exposing and escaping the trappings of corporate America also came out in 1999 alongside Fight Club, including American Beauty and The Matrix.

-I've always found it bizarre that so many hit films involving many of the same themes across many different genres came out in the same year.
-And even more bizarre that this emerging trend somehow wasn’t repeated ad nauseum until the premise was beat into the ground—as it usually happens.
+I've always found it bizarre that so many hit films involving many of the same themes across many different genres came out in the same year, but it just goes to show what people of the decade had on their minds.

 Factotum is an adaptation of the Charles Bukowski novel of the same name.
 Matt Dillon gives a superb performance as Henry Chinaski, the literary alter-ego of Charles Bukowski.